romnn/film-borders/README.md

 #### Done

+- error handling for lib and border
+- implement arithmetic errors for more types
 - make the errors more nuanced, e.g. from what operation they stem from
 - add backtraces to all error types
 - make debug statements console log when on wasm target